A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Background on Graph Limit Theory and GNNs

 While graphons have been proven useful in the analysis of graph limit theory, they suffer from a crucial limitation when sparse graph limits are considered.
 Due to the relation between the cut-norm and the $\mathcal{L}^1$ norm, graph sequences with a subquadratic number of edges converge to the zero graphon in the cut-distance.
 Several approaches have been proposed to overcome this limitation.
 One such approach is based on stretched graphons, together with an appropriately rescaled metric known as the stretched cut-distance \cite{borgs2018sparse, jian2023generalized, ji2023sparse}.
 By rescaling the underlying domain, stretched graphons essentially "stretch" the graph, yielding nontrivial limit objects for sparse graph sequences.
 Another similar approach is to relax the boundedness assumption on graphons by considering $\mathcal{L}^p$ graphons, which generalize standard graphons from bounded measurable function to measurable function with finite $\mathcal{L}^p$ norm.

 Another approach on bounded-degree graph sequences and their corresponding limit objects, known as graphings \cite{lovasz2012large}.

 A recent approach introduced in \cite{backhausz2022action} unifies and generalizes both dense and sparse graph limits within a single framework by representing graph limits as linear operators, referred to as graphops.
 Backhausz and Szegedy introduce a metric under which the space of graphops is compact.
+Recent work has also used graphop analysis to study approximation and transferability properties of GNNs on sparse graphs \cite{le2023limits}.
 Graphops theory forms the main foundation of this paper.
 For an extensive background and further extensions, we refer the reader to appendix \ref{sec:graphopanalysis}.